Speeding crackdown rolls into San Francisco

 The corridors that the police department will focus on include streets on The City’s high-injury and high-speed corridor network.

-The San Francisco Municipal Transportation, the police department and the Department of Public Health are working collaboratively on this campaign to try to change the behavior of motorists.
+The San Francisco Municipal Transportation Agency, the police department and the Department of Public Health are working collaboratively on this campaign to try to change the behavior of motorists.

 Ed Reiskin, director of transportation of the SFMTA, said that in order to get to zero traffic fatalities by 2024, The City is using a data driven approach to figure where collisions are occurring on city streets: